ananya-ghosh/Telling-stories-with-Data/final_project_AnanyaGhosh.md

 Dazhongdianping_rating: 	    restaurant rating on Dazhongdianping<br>

 * Correlations:<br>
-    I will compare the ratings from different websites on the following parameters:<br>
+    I will make the following comparisons:<br>
+        - Most popular cuisine types in top 100 restaurants <br>
-        - Rating of Chinese food <br>
+        - How the ratings of Indian restaurants vary in all four websites <br>
-        - Rating of Indian food <br>
+        - How the ratings of Chinese restaurants vary in all four websites <br>
-        - Rating of American / Mexican food <br>
+        - How the ratings of American restaurants vary in all four websites <br>
-        - Rating of restaurants serving Ethiopian food, Italian food or some cuisine other than American, Chinese and Indian<br>
+        - How the ratings of other restaurants (like Ethipian, Italian etc) vary in all four websites <br>

 At the end of this project, I am hopeful I will be able to find out about the taste and preferences of different ethnic groups and how they are differet from each other.
 I will also be able to create awareness that people from different places have differernt tastes, so next time someone is out with an international crowd, maybe they'd like to think more deeply about the food choices!